Temwani Chilenga: Life

 The orphanage is in Ndodani village near the city of Lilongwe.

 Her work was recognised with a Commonwealth Points of Light award which has been awarded since 2018 after the UK Prime Minister extended an idea started in America to the commonwealth.
 These awards were presented in the name of Queen Elizabeth II, as Head of the Commonwealth.

+In 2021 the Second Lady Mary Chilima paid for a meal for all the children in the orphanage.
+She and her Children First Trust donated other items and lauded Temwani Chilenga.

-In 2024 her foundation was given 3m kwacha by a Malawian lawyer and 5m kwacha by a Malawian Insurance company because they admired her work.
+In 2024 her work was lauded by the future minister of health Madalitso Baloyi and supported by the Beautify Malawi Trust.
+Her foundation was given 3m kwacha by a Malawian lawyer and 5m kwacha by a Malawian Insurance company because they admired her work.